For some small soil clean-ups that require air permits or other

 In other cases, such as Total Hydrocarbon periodic monitoring of oxidizers or other control devices in lieu of CEMS, or for NOx and CO periodic monitoring of combustion devices, the Permit may refer to posted procedures.

 Facilities that receive air permits that contain requirements for periodic

-monitoring of VOC through the use of hand held/portable instrumentation
+monitoring of VOC through the use of hand held/portable or other instrumentation

 number of the equipment proposed for such monitoring.
 The protocol must

 also contain the procedures for sampling and a quality assurance/quality

 control plan.
 EMS approval of the protocol may be required as part of the air permit.
 The protocol assures the proposed

 equipment has the ability to adequately measure contaminant levels,

 and the facility has the knowledge to properly use the equipment and